Syracuse plays in ACC Tournament against the Wake Forest - WTOP News

 Greensboro, North Carolina; Wednesday, 12 p.m.
 EST

-BOTTOM LINE: The Syracuse Orange take on the Wake Forest Demon Deacons in the ACC Tournament.
+BOTTOM LINE: The Syracuse Orange and Wake Forest Demon Deacons square off in the ACC Tournament.

-The Orange have gone 10-10 against ACC opponents, with a 7-4 record in non-conference play.
-Syracuse ranks eighth in the ACC in rebounding with 31.3 rebounds.
-Jesse Edwards leads the Orange with 10.3 boards.
+The Orange’s record in ACC play is 10-10, and their record is 7-4 in non-conference play.
+Syracuse is seventh in the ACC with 14.2 assists per game led by Judah Mintz averaging 4.5.

-The Demon Deacons are 10-10 in ACC play.
-Wake Forest averages 76.7 points while outscoring opponents by 2.9 points per game.
+The Demon Deacons’ record in ACC action is 10-10.
+Wake Forest ranks ninth in the ACC scoring 30.6 points per game in the paint led by Cameron Hildreth averaging 7.0.

-TOP PERFORMERS: Joseph Girard III is averaging 16.7 points for the Orange.
-Chris Bunch is averaging 1.1 made 3-pointers over the last 10 games for Syracuse.
+TOP PERFORMERS: Joseph Girard III is scoring 16.7 points per game and averaging 2.8 rebounds for the Orange.
+Mintz is averaging 1.1 made 3-pointers over the last 10 games for Syracuse.

 LAST 10 GAMES: Orange: 4-6, averaging 71.8 points, 28.1 rebounds, 12.3 assists, 6.8 steals and 3.5 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 78.5 points per game.